nipreps/dmriprep/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Installing a development version of dmriprep
+Installing a development version of dmriprepoc
 --------------------------------------------

-First, you can install a development version of dmriprep by cloning this repository and then typing::
+First, you can install a development version of dmriprepoc by cloning this repository and then typing::

     $ pip install -e .[dev]